pyro-ppl/pyro/docs/source/contrib.forecast.rst

 steps and ~1000 separate series.
 Inference combines subsample-compatible variational inference with Gaussian variable elimination based on the :class:`~pyro.distributions.GaussianHMM` class.
-Inference using Hamiltonian Monte Carlo sampling is also supported in :class:`~pyro.contrib.forecast.forecaster.HMCForecaster`.
+Inference using Hamiltonian Monte Carlo sampling is also supported with :class:`~pyro.contrib.forecast.forecaster.HMCForecaster`.
 Forecasts are in the form of joint posterior samples at multiple future time steps.

 Hierarchical models use the familiar :class:`~pyro.plate` syntax for